Forensic Anthropology MSc

 Dundee City Campus

-Forensic anthropology is the study of the human, or what remains of the human, for medico-legal purposes.
-It plays a key role in UK and international investigations in cases of inter-personal violence and homicide, repatriation, mass disasters and war crimes.
+Forensic anthropology is the study of human remains, for medical and legal purposes.
+It plays a key role in UK and international investigations in cases of interpersonal violence and homicide, repatriation, mass disasters and war crimes.

-You'll have access to our skeletal collections to aid you in your understanding and knowledge of the human skeleton and the differentiation of human and animal remains.
-Our collections include:
+You'll have access to our skeletal collections.
+This will aid you in your understanding and knowledge of the human skeleton.
+It will also contribute to your understanding of the differentiation of human and animal remains, including:

 • the unique Scheuer collection of juvenile skeletal remains